 For travellers, few women’s rain jackets offer better value than the Columbia Switchback II.
 At its heart is a lightweight nylon fabric protected with Columbia’s Omni-Shield technology.

 As expected for the price, the jacket’s not full-on waterproof, merely water-resistant.
 Combined with the stow-away hood, however, it holds up its promise to keep you dry in light and moderate rain.
-Just don’t expect it to protect you through an all-day downpour.
+Just don’t expect this rain jacket to protect you through an all-day downpour or a quick & intense rainstorm.

 Side vents improve breathability to make the jacket more comfortable to wear on warmer days.
 The lack of a liner means that this is the climatic sweet spot for the Columbia Switchback II.
 It also proves tremendously useful as light water-repellent layer over top of a women’s fleece jacket should the temperature dip a little.